Mad in America: Science, Psychiatry and Social Justice

 By Mad in America

-Welcome to the Mad in America podcast, a new weekly discussion that searches for the truth about psychiatric prescription drugs and mental health care worldwide.
+Welcome to the Mad in America podcast, a weekly discussion that searches for the truth about psychiatric prescription drugs and mental health care worldwide.

-This podcast is part of Mad in America’s mission to serve as a catalyst for rethinking psychiatric care.
+Hosted by James Moore, this podcast is part of Mad in America’s mission to serve as a catalyst for rethinking psychiatric care.
 We believe that the current drug-based paradigm of care has failed our society and that scientific research, as well as the lived experience of those who have been diagnosed with a psychiatric disorder, calls for profound change.

 On the podcast we have interviews with experts and those with lived experience of the psychiatric system.
 Thank you for joining us as we discuss the many issues around rethinking psychiatric care around the world.